 On the horizon is an even more ominous sign.
 It is the result of the ecological dysfunctionality of our world-wide economic system.
 In recent years it has become evident that this system is destroying our planet and is a threat to many forms of life on it, including our own.

-The following essay will explore these issues.
+This presemtation will explore these issues.
 It will approach them by way of a discussion of the originating period from which we biologically emerged, the present Axial one and the one to come.
 Here they are:

 The period before our Axial Age